Secondary systemic amyloidosis

 - Ankylosing spondylitis -- a form of arthritis that mostly affects the bones and joints in the spine

-- Cystic fibrosis -- disease that causes thick, sticky mucus to build up in the lungs, digestive tract, and other areas of the body, leading to chronic infection of the lungs
+- Cystic fibrosis -- a genetic disease that causes thick, sticky mucus to build up in the lungs, digestive tract, and other areas of the body, leading to chronic infection of the lungs

 - Hairy cell leukemia -- a type of blood cancer